vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 installed.
 This is no longer the case as the `tanzu login` command is now a core CLI command.
 The `tanzu plugin list` command will therefore no longer show the `login` plugin.
-An exception to the last statement is if the `login` plugin was previously installed through a legacy version of the CLI; in such cases, the new CLI will show the `login` plugin in `tanzu plugin list` but it will also show the following warning when running any command:
+An exception to the last statement is if the `login` plugin was previously installed through a legacy version of the CLI.
-"Warning, Masking commands for plugins “login” because a core command or other plugin with that name already exists.”

-To remove this warning, the user can run `tanzu plugin delete login`.
-Note however that deleting the `login` plugin will prevent any legacy CLIs that may still be in use to provide the `tanzu login` command.
+If the user needs to continue using any legacy Tanzu CLI for a while, it is preferable to keep the `login` plugin installed, as it is needed for such CLIs.
+Once the user no longer needs any legacy CLI, they can run `tanzu plugin delete login` to remove this plugin for the new CLI.

 The second change to the `tanzu login` command is that it is now deprecated and therefore no longer shown in the help text when running `tanzu -h`.